4 Models for areal spatial structure

 This chapter did not consider use of the stochastic partial differential equation (SPDE) approximation of Lindgren, Rue, and Lindström (2011) as a potentially more computationally efficient way to implement integrated kernel models (Wilson and Wakefield 2018).
 Though the underlying models are ultimately similar, that is a continuous Matérn random field over space aggregated at an area-level, the findings from this work are likely to apply to use of the SPDE approximation.
 Nonetheless, it would be of value to confirm this empirically.

-This chapter used area-level models to for point-level data throughout.
+This chapter used area-level models to for data which arises by aggregation of point-level data.
 However, Konstantinoudis et al. (2020) found that using a point-level LGCP model rather than an area-level BYM model may have significant benefits.
 The work in this chapter does not address the broader question of under which circumstances use of an area or point-level model is sensible.

 The adjacency-based models considered in this study were limited to the Besag and BYM2 model.
 Although these are perhaps the most widely used adjacency-based models, others could have been considered.
 Examples include the more general weighted ICAR model discussed in Section 4.1.4.
 Additionally, it would be of interest to implement the integrated kernel model with population-based weighting (Section 4.2.2.1).